vechiato/vechiato.github.io/content/post/Book Database Reliability Engineering.md

 #### **Chapter 5: Infrastructure Engineering**

-The chapter delves into the various aspects of infrastructure engineering, including the use of physical servers, virtualization, containers, and Database as a Service (DBaaS).
+The chapter delves into the various aspects of infrastructure engineering, including the use of physical servers, virtualisation, containers, and Database as a Service (DBaaS).
 It discusses the benefits and challenges of each approach and their implications for database reliability.

 ### **Part 3: Infrastructure Management**